brianjmiller/Play20/documentation/manual/detailledTopics/production/ProductionConfiguration.md

 ### Using `-Dlogger.resource`

-Specify another loback configuration file to be loaded from the classpath:
+Specify another logback configuration file to be loaded from the classpath:

 ```
 $ start -Dlogger.resource=conf/prod-logger.xml